YIOPTOFF2001/AWS-S3-Image-Uploader/README.md

 This mapping creates a REST endpoint that listens for GET requests at the route /{customerId}/profile-image.
 When the frontend makes a request to this URL, the backend retrieves the stored JPEG image associated with the specified customer and returns it as raw binary image data.
 By explicitly setting produces = MediaType.IMAGE_JPEG_VALUE, the server signals to the browser that the response is a JPEG file rather than JSON or plain text.
 This ensures that the client can render the image immediately, which is essential for displaying profile pictures in the user interface.

 ![Project Diagram](Images/mess.png)

+## Conclusion
+This project is a Spring Boot application that enables secure upload and retrieval of customer profile images, storing all images in AWS S3.
+Users can drag and drop images via a React frontend, which are then uploaded to the backend and immediately available for display.
+Challenges included integrating frontend uploads with the backend API, configuring S3 securely, and ensuring images rendered correctly in the browser.
+Through this project, I strengthened my skills in Spring Boot, React, REST APIs, file handling, and cloud storage integration, while building a modular, scalable, and user-friendly solution.